ajrbyers/mondroid/README.md

 	$ git clone https://github.com/ajrbyers/mondroid.git

 If you use [virtualenv](https://virtualenvwrapper.readthedocs.org/en/latest/), create a new virtualenv and switch to it.
+This is recommended.

 Install requirements: